-Local artists perform the Kullu Natti folk dance by linking arms and swaying to the rhythmic beats of the band.
-They all wear traditional, swirling tunics and decorated caps.Continue to 9 of 9 below.
+Locals perform the Kullu Natti folk dance by linking arms, swaying to the rhythmic beats of the band and waving handkerchiefs.
+They all wear traditional, swirling tunics and decorated caps.Continue to 11 of 11 below.

 More Dancing of the Kullu Natti

 The Kullu Natti folk dance continues on for hours with groups of dancers performing it.